 What to do before aerating

-- Mow your lawn very short, ideally the day before and perform dethatching / scarification.
+- Mow your lawn very short, ideally the day before, optionally perform light dethatching / scarification but NOT heavy scarification as the combination would overstress the lawn.

 - Mow your lawn again and collect your grass clippings to ensure the surface is free of debris.